 - Unexpected spread of medication to other nerves or spinal canal

 - Hitting the "wrong" nerve while trying to block the targeted nerve, if the nerves are close together

 - When fluoroscopy or CT is used, there will be minimal low-level radiation.
-See Radiation Dose in X-ray and CT Exams for more information about radiation dose.
+See Radiation Dose for more information.

 Women should always tell their doctor and technologist if they are pregnant.
 Doctors will not perform many tests during pregnancy to avoid exposing the fetus to radiation.
 If an x-ray is necessary, the doctor will take precautions to minimize radiation exposure to the baby.
 See the Radiation Safety page for more information about pregnancy and x-rays.

 What are the limitations of Nerve Block?

 Typically, the effects of a nerve block injection are temporary and offer little to no long-term relief.
 Every person is different; however, nerve block injections are often delivered in a series and then discontinued, depending on the results they achieve.
 A patient may feel benefits after a round of injections, or none despite delivery of the medication to the correct spot.
 If the nerve blocks don't help ease your pain, however, your doctor will most likely recommend a different treatment approach.

 This page was reviewed on June 01, 2022